manwar/theweeklychallenge/content/blog/how-to-contribute.md

 ##### Just submit Pull Request to [**GitHub repository**](https://github.com/manwar/perlweeklychallenge-club) with your solutions.

 First find out the latest challenge folder, more likely the highest numbered folder is the latest challenge folder e.g. challenge-002.
 If you are an existing member, you would probably find a folder by your name.
 For example, if your name is "Joe Blog" then there would be a folder called "joe-blog".
 Under your named folder, you would find a file **README**.
-Depending on your choice of language, you should create a folder here e.g. **perl5** for **Perl** and **perl6** for **Raku**.
+Depending on your choice of language, you should create a folder here e.g. **perl** for **Perl** and **raku** for **Raku**.
+Please keep everything lowercase.
 Inside each of these folders you can save your solutions.
-If it is perl5 script for challenge 1 then call it **ch-1.pl**.
-Similarly if it is perl script for challenge 2 then call it **ch-2.pl**.
+If it is perl script for **Task #1** then call it **ch-1.pl**.
+Similarly if it is perl script for **Task #2** then call it **ch-2.pl**.
 For **Raku** solutions, call it **ch-1.p6** and **ch-2.p6** respectively.
 And if you are writing one-liner then call it **ch-1.sh** or **ch-2.sh**.
 If you are contributing for the first time, please create your named folder as described above.
 Also let us know what name you would like us to use?

-In case you have created a blog about your solutions, then create a file called **blog.txt** and add the link to it.
+In case you have created a blog about your solutions, then create a file called **blog.txt** and save the link in the file.

 ---
 ---